robertfeldstein/Election2024/README.md

 ## Exploratory Data Analysis and Visualization

 This is a catch-all folder for investigating and visualizing interesting questions.
 At the time of producing this GitHub a lot of chatter has surrounded the role of RFK Junior in the upcoming election.
 It is unclear in regards to who he will "take" votes from between Joe Biden and Donald Trump.
-While we do not directly answer this question, we do look at how the spread between Joe Biden and Donald Trump has changed in response to changes in RFK's support. **As a matter of consistency, we define spread to be the difference between Donald Trump and Joe Biden in polling throughout the project.**
+While we do not directly answer this question, we do look at how the spread between Joe Biden and Donald Trump has changed in response to changes in RFK's support. **As a matter of consistency, we define spread as Donald Trump's polling numbers minus Joe Biden's.**

 ## Modules